arpowe11/site-sense-ai/README.md

 # SiteSense AI 🧠🌐

 **SiteSense AI** is an AI-powered assistant designed to answer web development and site-related questions.
 It provides developers and learners with fast, accurate, and contextual responses across both frontend and backend technologies.
 Powered by **OpenAI**, the same technology behind ChatGPT, SiteSense AI delivers high-quality answers, though like all AI models, it may occasionally generate incorrect or incomplete information.
+To explore how the AI works, including the API endpoint it uses to generate responses, check out the [backend](./backend) folder in the project repository.

 ## 🚀 Features